-WRC has 2 crisis response teams that provide support when individuals and families are in crisis due to emotional or serious behavioral concerns.
-We recommend signing up with a team for on-going support and wellness checks before concerns escalate.
+WRC has a crisis response team to support individuals who are experiencing serious emotional or behavioral concerns.
+We recommend exploring on-going support and wellness checks before concerns escalate.

-Parents and caregivers can receive periodic assistance with the constant care and supervision of a client to relieve family stress or cope with family emergencies.
+Parents and caregivers can receive periodic assistance with the constant care and supervision of individuals receiving WRC services to relieve family stress or cope with family emergencies.

 Behavior Intervention Co-Pay, Co-Insurance, and Deductibles

-Social skills classes are time-limited classes intended to improve interpersonal skills, social interactions and pragmatic language.
-Classes use a detailed curriculum with measurable outcomes.
-Parent/caregiver participation is required!
+These time-limited classes help to improve interpersonal skills, social interactions and pragmatic language.

 Westside Family Resource and Empowerment Center (WFREC)

-Our parent run center offers a variety of support groups, trainings, community resources and referrals to valuable generic resources.
-For more information, please call 310-258-4063 or visit http://wfrec.org/
+Our parent-run center offers support groups, trainings, community resources and referrals to generic resources.
+Call 310-258-4063 or visit www.wfrec.org